mahmoudhossam/hugo-blog/content/posts/arch.md

 Most people usually stay away from learning stuff like system maintenance, but I think all Linux users should learn how their system works.

-This knowledge will come in handy when you come accross a problem with your system, I promise.
+This knowledge will come in handy when you come across a problem with your system, I promise.

 And in case you don't want to go through all this hassle to have a stable system, there are Arch-based distributions that give you basically the same experience but with a much lower learning curve, the most popular of those is Manjaro Linux.